Parallel-in-Time/pySDC/examples/tutorial/step_1/README.md

 Part A
 ------
-We start as simple as possible by creating a first, very simple problem using `HeatEquation_1D_FD`.
+We start as simple as possible by creating a first, very simple problem using one of the `problem_classes`, namely `HeatEquation_1D_FD`.
 This basically consists only of the matrix `A`, which represents a finite difference discretization of the 1D Laplacian.
 This is tested for one particular example.